rhpit/paws/doc/group.rst

     # show help menu
     paws group --help

-**OUTPUT**

-Group output will be the same as all other paws tasks just combined.

 .. note::

-	To learn how to create a group visit the following: `Create group file
+    To learn how to create a paws group file, visit the following:
-	<create_group.html>`_.
+    `Create group file <create_group.html>`_.